albertomosconi/foss-apps/README.md

-# Cool FOSS Android apps
+# Cool FOSS Android Apps
 A collection of great open source applications to replace proprietary ones on Android.
 Most of these apps are available on FDroid.

 I do not own this material, I'm just sharing it because I think it's cool.